kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

           - payments
 ```

-When comparing the workflow code and the topology view, note how the DAG task automatically figured out that the first three tasks can run in parallel because those tasks have no upstream dependencies.
+When comparing the workflow code and the topology view, you can see how the DAG task automatically designated the first three tasks to run in parallel because they have no upstream dependencies.
 The transformation task must wait for the successful completion of the dependent tasks, defined by referencing the upstream task IDs inside the `dependsOn` property.

 ## Basic Authentication

 This release brings an important addition to Kestra's open-source version: a basic authentication feature.
-This enhancement strengthens your instance's security, making the open-source Kestra server more fitting for production applications.
+This enhancement strengthens your instance's security, making the open-source Kestra server more suitable for production applications.

 Here is how to set a basic authentication user in your Kestra configuration: